 Construction Loans.
 Construction loans are offered within the Company's Washington, D.C. and Baltimore, Maryland metropolitan operating areas to builders primarily for the construction of single-family homes and condominium and townhouse conversions or renovations and, to a lesser extent, to individuals.
 Construction loans typically have terms of 12 to 18 months.
-The Company often transitions the end purchaser to permanent financing or re-underwriting and selling into the secondary market through Capital Bank Home Loans.
-According to underwriting standards, the ratio of loan principal to collateral value, as established by an independent appraisal, should not exceed 75% for investor-owned and 80% for owner-occupied properties.
-Semi-annual stress testing of the construction loan portfolio is conducted, and underlying real estate conditions are closely monitored as well as the borrower's trends of sales valuations as compared to underwriting valuations.

-The borrowers' progress in construction buildout is monitored including for adherence to construction milestones and completion timelines.
+The Company frequently transitions the end purchaser to permanent financing or re-underwriting and sale into the secondary market through Capital Bank Home Loans.
+According to underwriting standards, the ratio of loan principal to collateral value, as established by an independent appraisal, cannot exceed 75% for investor-owned and 80% for owner-occupied properties, although exceptions are sometimes made.
+Semi-annual stress testing of the construction loan portfolio is conducted, and underlying real estate conditions are monitored as well as trends in sales outcomes versus underwriting valuations as part of ongoing risk management efforts.
+The borrowers' progress in construction buildout is monitored to enforce the original underwriting guidelines for construction milestones and completion timelines.

-Commercial Business Loans.
+Commercial and Industrial.
 In addition to other loan products, general commercial loans, including commercial lines of credit, working capital loans, term loans, equipment financing, letters of credit and other loan products are offered, primarily in target markets, and underwritten based on each borrower's ability to service debt from income.
 These loans are primarily made based on the identified cash flows of the borrower and secondarily, on the underlying collateral provided by the borrower.
-Most commercial business loans are secured by a lien on general business assets including, among other things, available real estate, accounts receivable, promissory notes, inventory and equipment, and personal guaranties from the borrower or other principal are generally obtained.
+Most commercial business loans are secured by a lien on general business assets including, among other things, available real estate, accounts receivable, promissory notes, inventory and equipment.
+Personal quaranties from the borrower or other principal are generally obtained.

 Credit Cards.
-Through the OpenSky® credit card division, the Company offers secured, partially secured, and unsecured credit cards on a nationwide basis to underbanked populations and those looking to rebuild their credit scores through a fully digital and mobile platform.
-The secured lines of credit are secured by a noninterest bearing demand account at the Bank in an amount equal to the full credit limit of the credit card.
+Through the OpenSky® credit card division, the Company offers secured, partially secured, and unsecured credit cards on a nationwide basis to under-banked populations and those looking to rebuild their credit scores through a fully digital and mobile platform.
+The secured lines of credit are secured by a noninterest-bearing demand account at the Bank in an amount equal to the full credit limit of the credit card.
 For the partially secured lines of credit, the Bank offers certain customers an unsecured line in excess of their secured line of credit by using a proprietary scoring model, which considers credit score and repayment history (typically a minimum of six months of on-time repayments, but ultimately determined on a case-by-case basis).
-Partially secured and unsecured credit cards are only extended to existing unsecured card customers who have demonstrated sound credit behaviors.
-Approximately \$126.6 million and \$98.5 million of the credit card balances were secured by savings deposits held by the Bank as of December 31, 2021 and 2020, respectively, with \$16.7 million and \$5.7 million of the credit card balances not secured by savings deposits as of December 31, 2021 and 2020, respectively.
+Partially secured and unsecured credit cards are only extended to existing secured card card card customers who have demonstrated sound credit behaviors.
+Approximately \$109.4 million and \$126.8 million of the \$123.1 million and \$140.2 million in secured and partially secured credit card balances were protected by savings deposits held by the Company as of December 31, 2022 and December 31, 2021, respectively.
+Unsecured balances were \$26.8 million and \$17.7 million, respectively, as of December 31, 2022 and December 31, 2021, respectively.

 Other Consumer Loans.
-To a limited extent and typically as an accommodation to existing customers, personal consumer loans such as term loans, car loans or boat loans are offered.
+To a limited extent and typically as an accommodation to existing customers, personal consumer loans, such as term loans, car loans or boat loans are offered.